hashgraph-online/hcs-recursion-sdk/README.md

 ## Usage

+Testing locally:

-Locally, you can simply copy the contents of the file in [the dist directory](./dist/hcs-recursion-sdk.js) into your HTML file.
+- Copy the contents of the file in [the dist directory](./dist/hcs-recursion-sdk.js) into your HTML file.

-Generally, you want the script included before any logic that depends on the loading of assets.
+- Ensure the script included before any logic that depends on the loading of assets.

 ```html
 <script src="path/to/hcs-sdk.js"></script>
 ```

+Usage with TierBot CDN:
+- Remove the SDK from your code.
+- The TierBot CDN will automatically inject the latest version of the Recursion SDK into your file.
+Saving you extra HBAR on inscription fees, and ensuring you have access to all the latest features at the time of inscription.

 ## Configuration